Week 3 takeaways: Panic time for Cowboys, Raiders?

 Jared Goff throws a dart to WR Cooper Kupp, who breaks a tackle on the way to a 53-yard touchdown.

 For the second time in three weeks, the Chargers faced one of the best offenses in the NFL and laid an egg.
 In the battle of Los Angeles, the Rams moved the ball at will against the Chargers, finishing with 521 total yards.
-Yes, the Chargers are missing one of their best defensive players in Joey Bosa, but if they want to truly compete for an AFC West title, the Bolts have to get more consistent production from their defense. -- Eric D. Williams
+Yes, the Chargers are missing one of their best defensive players, Joey Bosa, but if they want to truly compete for an AFC West title, the Bolts have to get consistent production from their defense. -- Eric D. Williams

 Seattle Seahawks 24, Dallas Cowboys 13

 The Seahawks aren't dead yet.
-If Russell Wilson and the run game keep executing like they did Sunday, and if their defense keeps taking the ball away like it has through three games, Seattle still has chance to contend for playoffs.
+If Russell Wilson and the run game keep executing like they did Sunday, and if their defense keeps taking the ball away like it has through three games, Seattle still has chance to contend for the playoffs.
 It all adds an extra layer of intrigue to the Earl Thomas situation.
-It would be an easier call to trade Thomas if the Seahawks had no shot of competing this season, but Thomas is playing well -- he had two more interceptions Sunday -- and the Seahawks still have some hope with a good chance to get to 2-2 next week in Arizona. -- Brady Henderson
+It would be easier to trade Thomas if the Seahawks had no shot of competing this season, but Thomas is playing well -- he had two more interceptions Sunday -- and the Seahawks have hope with a good chance to get to 2-2 next week in Arizona. -- Brady Henderson

 Chicago Bears 16, Arizona Cardinals 14

-The Bears have a "special" defense, according to head coach Matt Nagy, but the offense isn't where it needs to be yet.
-"It doesn't take a rocket scientist to realize we're winning games because of our defense but that doesn't mean our offense isn't a part of this or our special teams," Nagy said.
+The Bears have a "special" defense, according to coach Matt Nagy, but the offense isn't where it needs to be yet.
+"It doesn't take a rocket scientist to realize we're winning games because of our defense but that doesn't mean our offense isn't a part of this, or our special teams," Nagy said.
 Still, Chicago's defense is so dominant behind Khalil Mack that the Bears should be in most games this year.
 But to beat the good teams, the Bears have to be more consistent on offense, beginning with quarterback Mitchell Trubisky, who missed several downfield throws in the Bears' comeback win. -- Jeff Dickerson

 The short-term future of the Cardinals' quarterback position is in flux after rookie Josh Rosen replaced starter Sam Bradford in the fourth quarter after blowing a 14-0 first-quarter lead.
-Cardinals coach Steve Wilks did not commit to a starter for next week's game against Seattle, saying he wanted to evaluate the film on both quarterbacks before he made a decision.
+Cardinals coach Steve Wilks did not commit to a starter for next week's game against Seattle, saying he wanted to evaluate the film before he made a decision.
 Under Bradford on Sunday, the Cardinals' offense struggled after putting up two touchdowns early.
-But Rosen threw a pick and was sacked while completing 4-of-7 passes for 36 yards. -- Josh Weinfuss
+But Rosen threw a pick while completing 4-of-7 passes for 36 yards. -- Josh Weinfuss

 Cleveland Browns 21, New York Jets 17